CharissaProgramming/Random-Daily-Message/README.md

 * verb
 * location

-Four array are used to store each of the above categories.
+Four arrays are used to store each of the above categories.
 The daily message will randomly select an element from each of the array and output a message with this syntax:

     `${noun} will always be ${adjective}!